dandynood/SnakeGame/README.md

 <img src="https://github.com/dandynood/SnakeGame/wiki/images/question.png" alt="Random"/>
 </p>

-- You can pause using the ESC button, and end the current game or mute too
+- You can pause using the "ESC" key, and end the current game or mute too during the game play.

 There are currently 4 levels in the game that can be played through.
 If you crash into the wall or yourself, you will lose and have to restart again from the first level.